Recruiting Power BI content

 Accessing the Power BI content

-If you're using Microsoft Dynamics 365 for Finance and Operations, Enterprise edition July 2017 update, the Recruiting Power BI content is shown in the Recruitment management workspace.
+If you're using Microsoft Dynamics 365 for Finance and Operations, Enterprise edition (July 2017), the Recruiting Power BI content is shown in the Recruitment management workspace.

 Reports and visuals in the Recruitment management workspace

 The Recruitment management workspace contains an Analytics tab.
 This tab contains the embedded Power BI content for recruiting.
 The content consists of an overview tab and additional tabs that contain details.
 The following table describes the reports on each tab.

 |Applicant Analysis||Total number of applicants, applicants by job, applicant sources, female to male applicants, and applicants by location|